 Born in La Tuque, Quebec, Sophie Villeneuve is a folk singer-songwriter based in Whitehorse (Yukon) since 2013.
 Mixing story telling and music, she transports her audience into her Yukon world inspired from Nature and northern adventures.

 On television, she was seen in Prise de Son with Eloi Painchaud and Jean-François Breau, as well as in Constellation Francophone where she collaborated with Lennie Gallant and Elisapie Isaac.
 Her atypical life path inspired Les Productions Rivard for an episode of Chacun sa Route on TVA national channel in 2017.
+In 2018, she collaborated with Ingrid St-Pierre on the show En Direct l'Univers for the special edition on Canadian Francophonie.

 Inspired by her new Yukon world since she left Quebec, Sophie Villeneuve shares her life story with authenticity in her show Le Chant du Hibou.
 From dog sledding to skiing on avalanche terrain, to talking about her northern romances or living in a wall tent in the winter, she does not miss a chance to let her audience travel with her.
 Characterized by her direct lyrics, Sophie switches back and forth between guitar and piano to share her songs that are mainly in French with a few titles in English.
 Addressing her audience as if they were around a campfire, Sophie Villeneuve offers an authentic experience in a world North of the 60th parallel.